brendanjohnharris/TimeseriesTools.jl/README.md

 [![Coverage](https://codecov.io/gh/brendanjohnharris/TimeseriesTools.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/brendanjohnharris/TimeseriesTools.jl)

-TimeseriesTools.jl is a sleek and powerful package for analyzing and visualizing time-series data in Julia.
-It provides a set of functions for preprocessing, analyzing, and plotting time series data, making your life better and your data look great (in that order)!
+TimeseriesTools.jl is a package for analyzing and visualizing time-series data in Julia.
+It provides a set of functions for preprocessing, analyzing, and plotting time series data, making your life better and your data look great, in that order.

 ## Features